As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Weekly To Do List

-Enter this printable Weekly To Do List organizing page!
+Enter the printable Weekly To Do List binder form.

-It helps you get more done each week by segmenting weekly activities into three areas:
+This binder form helps you get more done each week by segmenting weekly activities into three distinct areas:

 Use it for your personal tasks or for PTO tasks.